CrouchingJahi/Cyril/README.md

 ---

 ## To Do
+* Upload screen should save pending transactions to localStorage until they're categorized and saved in vault
+* Sorting screen, where you can sort your current transactions or finish working on previous uploads
 * DB - Auto inc won't work well with deletions
 * Create dedicated svg for bullet points, radio buttons, checkmarks
 * Create coin icon